US Regulatory and Legal Disclosures

 When handling client orders Canaccord Genuity LLC may, at times, use the International Securities Exchange’s Solicited Order Mechanism.
 Client notification of the firms capacity to utilize such functionality is required pursuant to Rule 716(e)(3) of the International Securities Exchange.

 The purpose of notification is to inform clients that when handling a client order of 500 contracts or more, CGI may solicit other parties to execute against a client order and thereafter execute the order on the ISE via the Solicited Order Mechanism.
 This functionality provides a single-price execution only, so an entire order may receive a better price after being exposed to the Exchange’s participants, but will not receive partial price improvement.
-For Further details on the operation of this Mechanism, please refer to International Securities Exchange Rule 716, which is available at www.ise.com/rules.
+For Further details on the operation of this Mechanism (ISE Rule 716) and all ISE Rules, please refer to International Securities Exchange book, which is available at http://ise.cchwallstreet.com/

 SEC short sale order amendment of September, 2008